tsmith512/tsmithcreative/content/blog/2020-08-12-magic-travel-spreadsheet/index.md

 tags: [side projects, travel, tools]
 ---

-In 2015, as my then-employer was transitioning to fully distributed ["working from home,"]({{< ref "2016-06-08-working-from-home" >}}) I went on a wild roadtrip with some good friends.
-It got me thinking: what if that could be "working from anywhere?"
+In 2015, as my then-employer was transitioning to fully remote ["working from home,"]({{< ref "2016-06-08-working-from-home" >}}) I went on a wild roadtrip with some good friends.
+It got me thinking: what if that could mean "working from anywhere?"
 As folks start to see distributed work in their futures, a few friends have asked me how I put these trips together.

 {{< media type="image" src="image.png" alt="Map of five years of roadtrip routes" >}}

-I think it's easier to *have* a plan that I have no real attachment to keeping rather than constantly winging it, so I usually make a rough itinerary.
+I think it's easier to *have* a plan that I have no attachment to keeping rather than constantly winging it, so I usually make a rough itinerary.
 I only find meticulous planning to be important when I'm *working* on the road.

-For those, I work days and drive nights.
+In those cases, I work days and drive nights.
 That adds logistical constraints: the drive can't be too late for "a school night" and stop-overs need to be good places where I'll be able to get in a solid day's work in a professional environment — often with friends or family, hotel rooms/lobbies, or coworking spaces.
 Call quality can significantly drop off in coffee shops and restaurants;
 libraries or other public spaces can be a gamble.
 Having a backup plan and a hotspot is useful, too.
-Most of it comes down to what percentage of the day will be on video calls.

 {{< media type="image" size="" src="IMG_20180807_174432103.jpg" alt="Working in a hammock in a forest"  >}}

 And in my unsolicited opinion on the virtues of the digital nomad: don't fake it.
 Building good distributed work culture offers the opportunity to re-evaluate what truly makes people productive and collaborative.
-Let's avoid giving leaders reasons to backtrack to "butts-in-specific-chairs" performance monitoring, which isn't healthy.
+Let's avoid giving leaders reasons to backtrack to unhealthy "butts-in-chairs" performance monitoring.

 So in celebration of 5 years since the
 [Pacific Coast Highway](https://tsmithphotos.com/the-pacific-coast-highway?utm_source=tsmithcreative&utm_medium=website&utm_campaign=blog),